Interacting $k$-essence field with non-pressureless Dark Matter: Cosmological Dynamics and Observational Constraints: Introduction

 Despite its theoretical appeal, only a few attempts have been made to test $k$-essence against a wide range of observational data \cite{Yang:2009zzl,Dinda:2023mad,Hussain:2024qrd}.
 A recent study analyzed a well-established $k$-essence Lagrangian, $\mathcal{L}_{\phi} = -V(\phi)(-X+X^2)$, with exponential and inverse-square potentials against late-time data \cite{Hussain:2024qrd}.
 With minimal coupling to background fluids, the field exhibited stable phantom-like behavior for the considered datasets.
 Although phantom-like dark energy has appeared in many parameterized models--especially in light of DESI BAO results--phantom fields are generally considered unphysical, as they introduce ghosts and instabilities at the perturbation level \cite{Caldwell:2003vq,Ludwick:2017tox}.

 To address these issues, we introduce an additional degree of freedom by allowing an interaction between the $k$-essence field and dark matter, implemented by modifying the conservation equations to permit energy exchange between the components.
-While such an interaction is phenomenological, it provides an effective mechanism to study non-gravitational couplings between the dark sectors \cite{Zimdahl:2001ar,Wang:2016lxa,Lee:2006za,Bandyopadhyay:2017igc,Kritpetch:2024rgi}.
+While such an interaction is phenomenological, it provides an effective mechanism to study non-gravitational couplings between the dark sectors \cite{Zimdahl:2001ar,Wang:2016lxa,Lee:2006za,Bandyopadhyay:2017igc,Kritpetch:2024rgi,Li:2025owk}.
 Specifically, we construct a general interacting model incorporating terms involving the Hubble parameter, dark matter and dark energy densities $(\rho)$, pressures $(P)$, and the kinetic term $(X)$.
 We consider two classes of interaction: in the first case, the interaction is proportional to $H$ and other terms, i.e., $Q \propto H \left( \sum_{i} \rho_{i}+ P_{i}\right) X^{\gamma},$ while in the second case, it is proportional only to the pressure and density terms with a constant Hubble scale, $Q \propto H_0 \left( \sum_{i} \rho_{i}+ P_{i}\right) X^{\gamma}.$ These models are referred to as Model A and Model B, respectively.

-We study the dynamics of these models within the framework of dynamical systems stability analysis and constrain the model parameters using a diverse set of cosmological observations, including cosmic chronometers (CC), DESI BAO (BAO), compressed Planck likelihood (PLA), DES5YSN (DES), Pantheon+ (PP), Big Bang Nucleosynthesis (BBN), and H0LiCOW (HCW) data.
-By exploring a wide parameter space and applying observational constraints, we numerically evaluate the cosmological behavior of the models and assess their stability.
+{We study the cosmological evolution of these models by reformulating the background equations as an autonomous dynamical system, which provides a convenient phase-space description for the numerical analysis, and we constrain the model parameters using a diverse set of cosmological observations, including cosmic chronometers (CC), DESI BAO (BAO), compressed Planck likelihood (PLA), DES5YSN (DES), Pantheon+ (PP), Big Bang Nucleosynthesis (BBN), and H0LiCOW (HCW) data.} By exploring a wide parameter space and applying observational constraints, we numerically evaluate the cosmological behavior of the models and assess their stability.
 Furthermore, by incorporating this diverse dataset, spanning from the early to the late Universe, we also probe the nature of dark matter.
 While dark matter is usually assumed to be pressureless and to follow the same profile as baryonic matter, here we adopt a more general equation of state (EoS) parameter \(w\) for the dark matter fluid and constrain it in light of the combined observations.